Arvydas Anušauskas

 Arvydas Anušauskas (born 29 September 1963) is a Lithuanian politician and historian.
 He focuses on the history of the interwar Lithuanian secret services, KGB actions in Lithuania, and Soviet repressions in Lithuania.
 As a member of the Homeland Union – Lithuanian Christian Democrats, he was elected to the Seimas (parliament) in 2008 and reelected in 2012, 2016 and 2020.

 On 7 December 2020, he was approved to be the Minister of National Defence in the Šimonytė Cabinet.

+On 15 March 2024, he announced his resignation.

 Early life and education

 Anušauskas was born in Vilnius, Lithuania.
 In 1981, he graduated from Vilnius Secondary school No. 34.
 From 1981 to 1982, Anušauskas studied in Vilnius Technical school No. 21.
 In autumn 1982, he enrolled at Vilnius University and graduated with a Master of History in 1989.
 While studying, he was conscripted to Soviet Army where he served from 1983 to 1985.
-In 1995, Anušauskas obtained a PhD in Humanities at Vytautas Magnus University.
+In 1995, Anušauskas obtained a PhD in humanities at Vytautas Magnus University.
 In 1990, after Lithuania declared independence, he started serving in the Lithuanian National Defence Volunteer Forces and was promoted to reserve lieutenant in 1995.